 Bus Transportation, Driving & Parking

 Transportation to and from the Downtown Disney area is complimentary and offered as one of the benefits to Guests staying at a Disney Resort hotel.
-Beginning approximately June 11, 2014, there will be one bus stop at Downtown Disney, one at Marketplace and the other at Pleasure Island/West Side.
-Marketplace bus service runs from 8:00 a.m. unti.
-12:00 a.m.
+Beginning approximately June 11, 2014, there will be one bus stop at Downtown Disney at Downtown Disney Marketplace.
+Marketplace bus service runs from 8:00 a.m until 2:00 a.m.
 Once Disney Springs is completed in 2016, a new single location for the bus transportation service will replace the current Downtown Disney bus stop.